Is your house a beloved castle? Or is it a monkey on your back?

-Your answer might depend a lot on your mortgage.
+The answer might depend on your mortgage.
 Getting an affordable property at a great rate can make you feel as if life couldn’t be any sweeter.

-But ask anyone who bought a house with a mortgage they didn’t understand and couldn’t afford, and they will likely tell you their house has brought them nothing but frustration and tears.
+But ask anyone who bought a house with a mortgage they didn’t understand and couldn’t afford, and they will tell you the house has brought them frustration and tears.

-If you’ll be in the market for a new place soon, make sure you avoid the following six mortgage mistakes.
+If you’ll be in the market for a new place soon, avoid the following mortgage mistakes.

 1. Not reviewing your credit first

-At least six months before you go to your first open house, you need to go to AnnualCreditReport.com.
-That’s the official site to get free credit reports issued by the big three reporting agencies: Experian, Equifax and TransUnion.
-You’re entitled to one free credit report from each agency annually.
+At least six months before you go to your first open house, go to AnnualCreditReport.com.
+That’s the official site where you can get free credit reports issued by the big three credit-reporting agencies: Equifax, Experian and TransUnion.
+You’re entitled to one free credit report from each agency annually — and, until April 2022, as often as weekly.

-In addition to your credit reports, it’s also critical to see your credit score.
-Some banks and credit cards now offer the most widely used credit score, the FICO score, as a monthly perk for their customers.
-If you’re not lucky enough to have access to a free score, you’ll have to pay FICO $19.95 to see yours.
+Check your credit score.
+Some banks and credit card issuers now offer access to the most widely used credit score, the FICO score, as a monthly free perk for their customers.

 2. Failing to get preapproved

-However, don’t get carried away by whatever preapproval amount you receive from the bank.
+However, don’t get carried away by the preapproved amount the bank gives you.
 Remember, what the bank thinks you can afford and what you can actually afford may be two different things.
-A lot of people lost their homes in the Great Recession because they were given loans they couldn’t pay back.
-Don’t make the same mistake.
+For more, check out, “How to Compute How Much House You Can Afford.”

 3. Not shopping around for the best rate